MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/use-office-365-cdn-with-spo.md

 For more information about this command and its syntax, see [Add-SPOTenantCdnOrigin](https://technet.microsoft.com/en-us/library/mt790772.aspx).

 > [!NOTE]
-> Assets being shared from the CDN origin must have a major version published before they can be accessed from the CDN.
+> In the private CDN, assets being shared from an origin must have a major version published before they can be accessed from the CDN.

 Once you've run the command, the system synchronizes the configuration across the datacenter.
-This takes 15 minutes.
+This can take up to 15 minutes.

 ### Example: Configure a public origin for your master pages and for your style library for SharePoint Online
 <a name="ExamplePublicOrigin"> </a>